 Herbicides were developed during the twentieth century to be used with conventional tillage for weed control.
 Conservation (or minimum) tillage subsequently evolved, which enabled less soil damage when used with herbicides.
 Selection pressure, however, has resulted in weed species that have made adaptations for survival in conjunction with tillage.
 The U.S. government has put several federal policies and programs in place that help determine the selection and implementation of crops and conservation programs in relation to herbicides and tillage.
-This Issue Paper examines the impact of certain weed management practices on soil conservation objectives and addresses ways to mitigate negative effects.
+This Issue Paper (IP 49) examines the impact of certain weed management practices on soil conservation objectives and addresses ways to mitigate negative effects.
 Chair: David R. Shaw, Office of Research and Economic Development, Mississippi State University, Mississippi State.
 IP49, February 2012, 16 pp. FREE.
 Available online and in print (fee for shipping/handling).